The upper-crossing/solution (US) algorithm for root-finding with strongly stable convergence

-\baselineskip 0.28in 0.05in \noi {\bf Abstract}.
-In this paper, we propose a new and broadly applicable root--finding method, called as the \textit{upper-crossing/solution} (US) algorithm, which belongs to the category of non-bracketing (or open domain) methods.
-The US algorithm is a general principle for iteratively seeking the unique root $\ths$ of a non-linear equation $g(\tha)=0$ and its each iteration consists of two steps: an upper-crossing step (\textsf{U-step}) and a solution step (\textsf{S-step}), where the \textsf{U-step} finds an upper-crossing function or a $U$-function $U(\tha|\tht)$ [whose form depends on $\tht$ being the $t$-th iteration of $\ths$] based on a new notion of so-called changing direction inequality, and the \textsf{S-step} solves the simple $U$-equation $U(\tha|\tht) =0$ to obtain its explicit solution $\thtI$.
+\noi {\bf Abstract}.
+In this paper, we propose a new and broadly applicable root--finding method, called as the \textit{upper--crossing/solution} (US) algorithm, which belongs to the category of non-bracketing (or open domain) methods.
+The US algorithm is a general principle for iteratively seeking the unique root $\ths$ of a non-linear equation $g(\tha)=0$ and its each iteration consists of two steps: An upper--crossing step (\textsf{U-step}) and a solution step (\textsf{S-step}), where the \textsf{U-step} finds an upper--crossing function or a $U$-function $U(\tha|\tht)$ [whose form depends on $\tht$ being the $t$-th iteration of $\ths$] based on a new notion of so-called changing direction inequality, and the \textsf{S-step} solves the simple $U$-equation $U(\tha|\tht) =0$ to obtain its explicit solution $\thtI$.
 The US algorithm holds two major advantages: (i) It strongly stably converges to the root $\ths$; and (ii) it does not depend on any initial values, in contrast to Newton's method.
 The key step for applying the US algorithm is to construct one simple $U$-function $U(\tha|\tht)$ such that an explicit solution to the $U$-equation $U(\tha|\tht) =0$ is available.
-Based on the first--, second-- and third--derivative of $g(\tha)$, three methods are given for constructing such $U$-functions.
-We show various applications of the US algorithm in such as calculating quantile in continuous distributions, calculating exact $p$-values for skew null distributions, and finding maximum likelihood estimates of parameters in a class of continuous/discrete distributions.
-The analysis of the convergence rate of the US algorithm and some numerical experiments are also provided.
+Based on the first--, second--, third-- and block--derivative of $g(\tha)$, four methods are given for establishing such $U$-functions.
+Various applications in statistics of the proposed US algorithm and the analysis of the convergence rate of the US algorithm are provided.
+Furthermore, we develop an acceleration technique for the US algorithm, resulting in a weakly stable convergence.
+Some numerical experiments and comparisons are also presented.
 Especially, because of the property of strongly stable convergence, the US algorithm could be one of the powerful tools for solving an equation with multiple roots.